 Licensed Midwives offer routine prenatal care and testing in accordance with the current American College of Obstetricians and Gynecologists guidelines.
 Many Amish families do not choose to accept the routine prenatal and postpartum care offered by Licensed Midwives and may have only 2 to 3 prenatal visits, 1 to 2 postpartum visits and little or no prenatal testing.
 Most Amish families do accept the newborn blood, hearing and heart screenings offered to all families by Licensed Midwives.

 In contrast, there is no standard of training for Community Birth Attendants and they are not regulated and their range of training varies considerably.
 Most Community Birth Attendants do not carry any medications but may use herbs or other traditional remedies.
 Some provide prenatal and postpartum care, but many do not.
 Most Community Birth Attendants do not maintain certification in Neonatal Resuscitation or CPR.
 Some Community Birth Attendants serve only low risk women, but others provide care to women with higher risk pregnancies.
 Many do not offer any newborn screening or provide only one or two of the options (blood, hearing, CCHD).

+The geographic distribution of Plain and English births in the SHINE Project from 2013 through 2014 is shown in Supplemental Figure 1.